Discover more from Brent and Michael Are Going Places

 Keeping all this in mind, here are my assessments of SafetyWing’s new Nomad Health and Genki’s new Resident plan — followed by some other international insurance options for comparison purposes:

-SAFETYWING’S NOMAD HEALTH
+SAFETYWING’S NOMAD INSURANCE COMPLETE

 This is a new plan, started in 2023, offering full health insurance world-wide (including the U.S., Singapore, and Hong Kong, if you choose this expensive add-on).
-It’s complete healthcare coverage, and can include prescriptions, dental, mental health, pregnancy, and more, and it lets you choose any licensed doctor.
+It’s complete health care coverage, and can include prescriptions, dental, mental health, pregnancy, and more, and it lets you choose any licensed doctor.

 It requires a twelve-month contract, which is renewable, but unlike SafetyWing’s travel insurance, you must fill out a medical questionnaire for this plan, and you can be denied coverage.